 Leave a gift in your will

-Are you willing to help ensure that the trees and woodland you have loved in your lifetime survive?
+Are you willing to help ensure the trees and woodland you love in your lifetime survive?

-All gifts make a difference and we are grateful for every one.
+Every single gift makes a real difference and we are grateful for each one.
 Legacies free from any restrictions are particularly important as they can be directed to where they are most urgently needed.
-However, if there is a particular activity or wood you'd like to support please get in touch and we'll be happy to talk things through.
+However, if there is a particular activity or region you'd like to support please get in touch and we'll be happy to talk things through.

 If you do choose to remember the Woodland Trust in this valuable way – thank you.
-We completely understand that leaving a gift in your will is a very personal decision but would be grateful if you could complete our simple form.
+We completely understand that leaving a gift in your will is a very personal decision, but we would be grateful if you could complete our simple form.

-It is not binding in any way and is completely confidential.
+The form is not binding in any way and is fully confidential.
 Completing it will:

-- Allow us to show our appreciation with a small gift
+- Allow us to show our appreciation by sending you a small gift.

 How your gift can help

 More than a quarter of all our funding comes from special people who leave gifts in their wills, helping us protect irreplaceable ancient woodland, plant hundreds of thousands of new trees and inspire others to nurture woodland and wildlife.

 Over the last three years, more than 80p in every pound from gifts in wills has been spent directly on the conservation of woods and trees.
 Below are just two examples of woods which have directly benefited from gifts kindly left in wills.

 Alongside a strong supported fundraising campaign, five gifts in wills left to general funds helped save Penn from becoming a golf course and rescued it for future generations.